RobertFischer/GuiceJumper/README.md

 ------------------
 These are utility classes and useful modules which do not depend on anything more than the most recent version of Guice and its dependencies.

-In particular, it provides the following modules:
+In particular, it currently provides the following modules:

 * *ThreadFactoryModule* -- Provides a default `ThreadFactory`, along with the `@LowPriority`, `@MediumPriority`, and `@HighPriority` annotations for specifying the priority of the injected `ThreadFactory`.
 * *ExecutorModule* -- Presuming that the `ThreadFactoryModule` (or equivalent) is loaded, this provides implementations for `Executor`, `ExecutorService`, `ThreadPoolExecutor`, and `ScheduledExecutorService`.
 It also provides the `@Background`, `@Process`, `@Read`, and `@Write` annotations for acquiring a specially-tuned version of an executor for background processing, CPU-bound processing, reading I/O actions, and writing I/O actions.
 * *ConcurrentModule* -- Convenience module for loading `ThreadFactoryModule` and `ExecutorModule`.

+It will eventually provide the following:

+* *PropertiesModule* -- Makes system and environment variables available via `@Named` parameters, including providing the variables as the appropriate native types (including `BigDecimal` and `BigInteger`).

 Subproject: AWS